gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 Multiple R-squared:  0.5736,	Adjusted R-squared:  0.531
 F-statistic: 13.45 on 4 and 40 DF,  p-value: 4.918e-07
 ```
+As you can see, removing both outliers did not do good as the adjusted R-squared dropped significantly.
+However, some predictor variables became more significant.

 ### Stepwise regression excluding the two outliers
+This uses the AIC criterios and returns the model with Examination removed.
+Recall that the Examination was the only nonsignificant variable from the beginning when it was considered to be drop.
+So, it makes sense that this was the variable that stepwise regression chose to eliminate.

 ```
 step(null, scope = list(upper = modelRemoveBoth), data = swissRemoveBoth,
       direction = "both")